johnlhon21/laravel-api-vuejs-spa/marlon/README.md

         Route::put('{id}', 'Auth\Api\UserController@updateUser');
     });
   ```
-  - Token Generated will be returned if the user were is authenticated
+  - Token Generated will be returned if the user were successfully authenticated.

-###Notes from developer
+## Note from developer

 I mainly used the `passport` oauth authentication for large applications especially with Laravel.
 For this project I created a **Custom API** authentication / authorization using [JWT](https://jwt.io/) `(JSON Web Token)` to show some coding stuff (OOP) instead of just installing.